dmuth/splunk-network-health-check/README.md

 ## FAQ

+### How do I get a valid SSL cert on localhost?

+Yes, you can!

+First, install <a href="https://github.com/FiloSottile/mkcert">mkcert</a> and then run `mkcert -install && mkcert localhost 127.0.0.1 ::1` to generate a local CA and a cert/key combo for localhost.

+Then, when you run Splunk Lab, set the environment variables `SSL_KEY` and `SSL_CERT` and those files will be pulled into Splunk Lab.

+Example: `SSL_KEY=./localhost.key SSL_CERT=./localhost.pem ./go.sh`

 ### Why does the Splunk web interface run with HTTPS enabled?

 Because one day, someone somewhere will install this app on a machine which faces